 No, you can create as many pages as you need.
 Practically speaking however, just so you don’t overwhelm the website user, you probably don’t want to use more than 50 pages.
 Many of the church websites in our program are in the 6 to 10 page size range.
 Generally, the larger and more active the church, the larger the number of website pages.

 What if we get started and discover that putting our own content on the website is beyond our technical comfort zone?

 No problem.
 A big part of ACWP is that we are here to back you up!
 Whether it’s migrating content (text, images, etc.) from your old site, or helping you create new content, whether it’s getting your whole site ready to publish or just helping with one small thing, we are available to help.

-For some projects we have a flat rate — for instance, we can move up to 25 pages of content from your old site for $175.
-For other projects, we charge $30 per hour in 0.1 hour increments.
-Small projects (like embedding a YouTube video) might only take 0.1 hour, or $3.
-We are always glad to give you an estimate on any project, and for many projects negotiate a flat rate.
+For some projects we have a flat rate.
+For other projects, we charge $75 per hour in 0.1 hour increments.
+We are always glad to give you an estimate on any project before we begin work if you so desire, and for many more advanced projects we can negotiate a flat rate.

-What if we get content on our site, but don't like how it looks, or decide it doesn't look professional?
+What if we add content on our site, but don’t like how it looks, or decide it doesn’t look professional?

-How secure are the WordPress sites in ACWP?
+How secure are WordPress websites in your program?

-Because WordPress is an open-source application, that means that it is more vulnerable to being hacked.
-We do take many precautions to secure your site, however.
-Most (about 85%) WordPress sites that are hacked are not using the most recent version of WordPress and plugins, which are always seeking to close known security loopholes.
+Most WordPress sites that are hacked (about 85%) are not using the most recent version of WordPress and plugins.
+This leaves a site vulnerable to attack.
 We are vigilant about keeping the WP core and plugins updated.